 The Pearson College campus gives participants a comfortable place to call home during the program, while also offering some of the most beautiful wilderness to be found on Canada's west coast.

 The dining hall offers gorgeous views of Pedder Bay and the Pacific Ocean.
-With a wraparound outdoor seating area, campus residents are often treated to views of otters playing on the docks and eagles landing in the Douglas fir trees.
+With a wraparound outdoor seating area, campus residents are often treated to views of otters playing on the docks and eagles landing in the Douglas Fir trees.
 Kitchen staff prepare fresh and healthy meals daily, and are able to accommodate specific dietary needs.
 A salad bar is available at each meal, and the College's greenhouse garden supplies some of the vegetables for good local eats!
 As well, we enjoy tasty home-baked snacks throughout the day.

 Because it's summer and the sun is (usually) shining, we conduct much of our program outdoors.
 The College's forested landscape offers unique outdoor classrooms for experiential learning.
-The network of hiking trails that criss-crosses campus gives participants lots of opportunities to explore, and the fleet of kayaks and canoes gives us the chance to explore the ocean too!
+The network of hiking trails that criss-cross the campus gives participants lots of opportunities to explore, and the fleet of kayaks and canoes gives us the chance to explore the ocean too!
 For recreation, we have 15 bicycles, as well as tennis, volleyball, and basketball courts.
 There's also a unique soccer field that's found in the forest.